Kuper-xx/kuper-xx.github.io/_posts/2024-03-12-A-Way-To-Learn-Math-With-AI.md

 After this we will need to create a Folder I just named "Integral" and after this I created a python file and copy-paste this code.

 ### [](#header-3)Third step - execution
-This is the final step, and the simplest we need to open a Command Control of windows and type:
+This is the final step, and the simplest we need to open a Command Control of windows and write:

 ```
 manim integral_tutorial.py IntegralTutorial -p -ql